 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Fife, click here to find out more!

 Want to be the first to hear about what's happening in Fife?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Drop in to The R&A World Golf Museum and have a chat whilst looking at photographs, objects and film footage from our collections!
+Follow us on Facebook and join the What's On Scotland Group!Drop in to The R&A World Golf Museum and have a chat whilst looking at photographs, objects and film footage from our collections!

 READ MOREDon't miss the Scottish Supermoto Championship at East Scotland Kart Club, just past Crail's drag strip - free to attend and perfect for the whole family!